-Female: similar to male, only overall grayish brown, most have dark eyes Juvenile: similar to female Nest: cup; female builds; 1-2 broods per year Eggs: 4-6; gray with brown markings Incubation: 12-14 days; female incubates Fledging: 13-14 days; female and male feed young Migration: non-migrator to partial in New Mexico Food: insects, seeds, fruit Compare: Smaller than the Common Grackle (p.
-39) and the male Great-tailed Grackle (p.
-43), lacking the long tail of both species.
+Female: similar to male, only overall grayish brown, most have dark eyes Juvenile: similar to female Nest: cup; female builds; 1-2 broods per year Eggs: 4-6; gray with brown markings Incubation: 12-14 days; female incubates Fledging: 13-14 days; female and male feed young Migration: non-migrator to partial migrator in Arizona Food: insects, seeds, fruit Compare: Male Great-tailed Grackle (p.
+45) is larger and has a very long tail.
 The male Brown-headed Cowbird (p.
 25) is smaller and has a brown head.
+The male Bronzed Cowbird (p.
+29) has red eyes.
+Male Red-winged Blackbird (p.
+35) has red-and-yellow shoulder marks.

-Male Redwinged Blackbird (p.
-33) has red and yellow shoulder marks Stan's Notes: Common blackbird often found in association with agricultural lands and seen in open areas such as wet pastures, mountain meadows up to 10,000 feet (3,050 m) and even desert scrub.
+Stan's Notes: Common blackbird often found in association with agricultural lands and seen in open areas such as wet pastures, mountain meadows.
 Male and some females are easily identified by their bright, nearly white eyes.
 It is a common cowbird host, usually nesting in a shrub, small tree or directly on the ground.
 Prefers to nest in small colonies of up to 20 pairs.
-Gathers in large flocks with cowbirds, Red-winged blackbirds and other blackbirds to migrate.
+Gathers in large flocks with cowbirds, Red-wingeds and other blackbirds to migrate.
 It is expanding its range in North America.